Class TX3DSimpleMultField

 This item has no description.
 Showing description inherited from TX3DField.CreateUndefined.

-Note that some exceptional fields simply cannot work when initialized by this constructor: these are SFEnum and SFBitMask fields.
+Note: Two exceptional VRML 1.0 fields simply cannot work when initialized by this constructor: TSFEnum and TSFBitMask .
 They simply need to know their TSFEnum.EnumNames, or TSFBitMask.FlagNames + TSFBitMask.NoneString + TSFBitMask.AllString before they can be parsed.
-I guess that's one of the reasons why these field types were entirely removed from VRML 2.0.
+Luckily these fields have been removed in VRML 2.0 and X3D so we don't need to support them e.g. in VRML 2.0 and X3D prototypes.

 Public destructor Destroy; override;